-LGBTQ+ acceptance in Singapore is low, leading to social challenges.
-Oogachaga, a community-based non-profit organization, utilized Snapchat to offer confidential support to Singapore's LGBTQ+ youth, providing instant advice and help.
+LGBTQ+ acceptance in Singapore remains low.
+Oogachaga, a community-based non-profit, utilized Snapchat to offer confidential support and instant advice to LGBTQ+ youth.

-In Singapore, the existence of section 377A within the Penal Code criminalizes gay sex, and local schools lack a comprehensive sexual education curriculum that promotes inclusivity.
-It's alarming that approximately 40% of Singaporeans still hold negative views about homosexuality, further perpetuating stigma.
-Statistics also reveal that gay teenagers are 4 times more susceptible to experiencing depression and engaging in suicide attempts.
+In Singapore, Section 377A of the Penal Code criminalises gay sex, and local schools lack a comprehensive sexual education curriculum that promotes inclusivity.
+It is concerning that approximately 40% of Singaporeans still hold negative views about homosexuality, further perpetuating stigma.
+Studies also show that LGBTQ+ teenagers are four times more susceptible to depression and engaging in suicide attempts.

-Through Oogachaga's counseling initiative on Snapchat, LGBTQ+ youth in Singapore gain immediate and confidential support, making it a secure haven for them.
+Through Oogachaga’s counselling initiative on Snapchat, LGBTQ+ youth in Singapore were able to access immediate and confidential support, making it a secure and approachable avenue for help.

 Client: Oogachaga